 A Key Driver in Building Your Company’s Value

-Maximizing the value of your business is a process, requiring a focus on drivers of value.
+Maximizing the value of your business is a process, requiring a focus on drivers of transferable business value.

 Competitive Advantage is one of those key drivers.